 Learn more from the archived New York Times article, “Pentagon Papers Charges Are Dismissed; Judge Byrne Frees Ellsberg and Russo, Assails ‘Improper Government Conduct.”

-Here are lessons for teaching about the case, the Vietnam War, and whistleblowing based on the film The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers.
+Below are lessons for teaching about the case, the Vietnam War, and whistleblowing based on the film The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers.
+Share your teaching story and receive 10 free books.